Costello van Steenis: Professional Fighters League

 Making his PFL debut, van Steenis faced João Vitor Dantas on 29 November 2024, at PFL 10.
 He won the bout by knockout in the first round.

+PFL Middleweight Champion

-Van Steenis faced Johnny Eblen for the inaugural PFL Middleweight World Championship on 19 July 2025, at PFL Champions Series 2.
+Van Steenis faced Bellator Middleweight Champion Johnny Eblen for the inaugural PFL Middleweight Championship on 19 July 2025, at PFL Champions Series 2.
 He won the title via submission in the final seconds of round five.

+Van Steenis made his first title defense against 2025 PFL Middleweight Tournament winner Fabian Edwards in a rematch on 20 March 2026, at PFL Champions Series 6.
+He won the bout via knockout in the third round.

+Van Steenis was scheduled to rematch against Johnny Eblen for the PFL Middleweight Championship on July 18, 2026, at PFL Austin.
+However, van Steenis withdrew from the bout due to sustained an injury and was replaced by Impa Kasanganay for the interim title.

 Personal life

 Van Steenis has a scar on his face, caused by a bite of his grandmother's dog when he was two years old.
 He is the older brother of Gino van Steenis who is also a mixed martial artist.